baerrach/Enterprise-Architect-VBScript-Library/Documentation/ea-vbscript-getting-started.md

 Why do I need to install EA-Matic when I just want to write VBScripts for Enterprise Architect?

 Because you will want to version control your scripts and doing that manually is a huge pain.
-EA-Matic will autoamatically save your script changes every 5 minutes to your specified directory and you can use whatever version control system you want to manage that directory.
+EA-Matic will automatically save your script changes every 5 minutes to your specified directory and you can use whatever version control system you want to manage that directory.

 Manually using `SaveAllScripts` from `Framework/Tools/Script Management` is a painful alternative.